petport/pedagil/README.md

 - 👋 Hi, I’m @pedagil
 - 👀 I’m interested in cybersecurity and software engineering
-- 🌱 I’m currently learning how to find vulnerabilities in web apps
+- 🌱 I’m currently learning how to find vulnerabilities (mostly in web apps).
+I spend some time doing CTFs
-- 💞️ I’m looking to collaborate on cybersecurity CTF challenges
 - 📫 How to reach me: pportokalakis@gmail.com

 <!---